griffinm/resume/README.md

 2. The types are defined in `src/types/resume.ts` - Modify these if you need different data structures
 3. The page layout is in `src/app/page.tsx` - Customize the design and sections as needed

+## Building
+To build, tag, and push a docker container use `build-and-push.sh`

 ## Tech Stack

 - **Next.js 15** - React framework with App Router and SSR